dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 [ui] thread shutting down
 ```

-# Collecting the garbage
+## Problems?
-The last example seems to be working, but it has one fatal flaw.
-Let's take a look at what the realtime callback does when it receives a new set of samples.
+The last example *seems* to do the right thing, let's take a look at what the realtime callback does when it receives a new set of samples.

 ```rust
 // ...